 - Nearly 2 million American workers report having been victims of workplace violence each year, and many more cases may go unreported.

-- Nearly half (48 percent) of 28 mass violent attacks (incidents that harm three or more people) in 2017 occurred at businesses.
+- The National Threat Assessment Center reports that 20 of the 27 mass attacks (incidents that harm three or more people) in 2018 occurred at businesses.

 Because of the complexity and frequency of workplace violence today, risk managers must fully understand the scope of what fuels these threats, so they can more effectively identify and prioritize actions needed to safeguard their businesses.
 In addition to the devastating impact these situations can create, businesses also could be held liable for workplace violence incidents through vicarious liability, negligent hiring, or insured operations and premises liability.

 In this article, we explore the most significant exposures and review ways to mitigate risk with the right precautions.

 Identifying the four types of workplace violence

 Workplace threats – which can range from verbal abuse to physical assaults and even homicide – can be both internal (originating from a co-worker, supervisor, or customer) or external (stemming from a family member or stranger).
 Law enforcement and workplace experts describe workplace violence as typically falling into four types, based on the relationship among victims, offenders, and work settings.
 These categories are:

 - Criminal intent.
 In this kind of violent incident, the offenders have no legitimate relationship to the victim or the organization.
 Instead, they enter a workplace to commit robbery or another crime.